-The differences between attached and freestanding verandas are not as apparent as you would think and some people are completely unaware of the key stand out components of each.
+The differences between attached and freestanding verandas are not as apparent as you would think and some people are completely unaware of the key stand-out components of each.
 Both the freestanding veranda and the attached veranda provide a social outdoor hub but there is much more to them as you will discover in our guide below.

 What is a veranda?

 A veranda is a roofed, open-air porch that’s normally attached to the outside of a residential building.
 A veranda or covered terrace provides both functionality and comfort in your garden.
-Whether it is a freestanding veranda against the side of a house, a glass veranda or an attached veranda with or without a veranda kit the protection verandas provide against falling leaves, sun and rain are certainly valuable.
+Whether it is a freestanding against the side of a house, a glass or an attached veranda with or without a veranda kit the protection verandas provide against falling leaves, sun and rain is certainly valuable.

 As long as the doors of the house can open and close (if necessary) and the roof is a minimum of 2.2 metres in height then you can formulate the rest of your veranda as you wish.

 The drainage components on top can be either transparent or translucent polycarbonate panels or even close metal roof panels if it suits you better.
-The walls can be partially enclosed or open all round depending on your requirements and your veranda can be made from aluminium or wood materials to suit your personal taste by Glazing Systems’ expert team.
+The walls can be partially enclosed or open all around depending on your requirements and your veranda can be made from aluminium or wood materials to suit your personal taste by Glazing Systems’ expert team.

 If you choose to form a carport with your veranda the same height measurements are applicable with the other dimensions needing to be 5 metres long and 3 metres deep.